Reading Dog Body Language: 7 Clever Ways Your Pup Communicates

 When a dog whines, it can mean a few things.
 It usually depends on the context of the situation, so look around when your dog starts to make those crying sounds to work out what it could be.

 Your pup could be trying to tell you that they’re thirsty or hungry.
-Most dogs like food, it’s well known, but check to see if their water bowl is empty.
 If they’re standing by or trying to guide you to the door, it could be them signaling that they need to go outside to empty their bladder.
 Or if they know there’s someone on the other side of the door, they might be excited to see them!
 Does your pup ever whine when you get back home?

 Other reasons a dog might make these noises are fear or excitement.
 You can generally tell when a dog is excited, but if they’re whining out of anxiety or fear, take them out of that situation.